Denis-Source/weather_app/README.md

 - current temperature;
 - current weather conditions;
 - approximate daily forecast for the next 4 days;
-- other information which is stored but not used (wind, humidity, etc).
+- other information is stored but not used (wind, humidity, etc).

-The main design feature of the application is the ability to change it's appearance depending on weather conditions and time of the day.
+The main design feature of the application is the ability to change its appearance depending on weather conditions and time of the day.

 #### Cloudy weather in New York at 5 in the evening will have the next theme:
 ![image](https://user-images.githubusercontent.com/58669569/168685346-d44e7628-0809-4026-8cb5-9174e393fb0a.png)